search icon

 • The cost of a settlement or judgment

-Business liability insurance is an essential form of protection for your business.
+Business liability insurance is an essential form of protection for a business.

 Other Names for Business Liability Insurance

-Business liability insurance is also called general liability insurance because it covers general claims against your business.
+Business liability insurance is also called general liability insurance because it covers general claims against a business.

 Business Liability Insurance — Examples of Covered Issues

-Your policy usually will cover the following damages:
+The typical policy will often cover the following damages:

 • Customer injuries